Paleocontinent: Demise

-Laurentia is presently still coherent and still a continental craton.
-Now, it goes by the name North America.
-The craton can be found stretching from Alberta, Canada to the Eastern coast of both Canada and the United States.
-The craton stretches from the south eastern United States to Greenland.
+Laurentia is presently still coherent and still a continental craton and now goes by the name North America.
+The craton can be found stretching from Alberta, Canada to the eastern coast of both Canada and the United States.
+The craton stretches from the Southeastern United States to Greenland.
 The western border of Laurentia can be found on the eastern side of the Rocky Mountains.

 Life

-Sea level rose in the Cambrian period which gave rise to marine invertebrates which flourished with the rise in sea level.
+The sea level rose in the Cambrian period, which gave rise to marine invertebrates, which flourished.
 Life in the Ordovician continued to be dominated by marine animals and vegetation.
 Also, vertebrates started to make up a portion of the animals on Earth.
-However sponges and algae were still the most dominant species type.
-Marine animals were the most dominant but terrestrial species started to appear at the end of the Ordovician.
-Life in the Silurian was still dominated by marine species but terrestrial species are much more prominent than they had been previously.
-When Laurentia moved into the Devonian period fish began to diversify and life had begun colonizing land as this is when organic soil accumulation can be detected.
+However, sponges and algae were still dominant.
+Marine animals were the most dominant, but terrestrial species started to appear at the end of the Ordovician.
+Life in the Silurian was still dominated by marine species, but terrestrial species are much more prominent than before.

+When Laurentia moved into the Devonian period, fish began to diversify, and life had begun colonizing land since organic soil accumulation can then be detected.
 More modern fish began to develop as time went on, with the addition of shark diversification.
-Also, amniotic eggs started to evolve as more terrestrial land became available with rising land masses.
-The next event was the Permian extinction where almost all species in the oceans died off along with many terrestrial species.
-This then gave rise to terrestrial animals, such as reptiles, dinosaurs, and small mammals.
-At the end of this new era was a mass extinction of Dinosaurs and reptiles, this led mammals to flourish as they could take over many of the niches that became vacant.
+Also, amniotic eggs started to evolve as more terrestrial land became available because of the rising land masses.
+The next event was the Permian extinction, when almost all species in the oceans died off along, with many terrestrial species.
+That gave rise to terrestrial animals such as reptiles, dinosaurs, and small mammals.
+At the end of the new era was a mass extinction of dinosaurs and reptiles, which led mammals to flourish as they could take over many of the niches that became vacant.

 Climate

-Laurentia experienced a variety of climates as it has been a land mass for billions of years.
+Laurentia experienced a variety of climates, as it has been a land mass for billions of years.
 The craton experienced an ice age during the late Proterozoic and another during the Ordivician period.
-During the Cambrian, there was no ice age and it was slightly warmer as most continents avoided the poles giving land at this time a milder climate.
+The Cambria had no ice age and was slightly warmer, as most continents avoided the poles, which gave the land a milder climate.
 Deglaciation was still occurring during the Silurian period after the ice age of the Ordovician.
-The climate started to move to become more humid and tropical throughout the Earth.
+The climate started to become more humid and tropical throughout the Earth.
 There were not many seasons.

-The climate began to change when Laurentia entered the Mesozoic Era, this time period was dominated by a very large and lengthy monsoon season, because of Pangea.
-At the end of the Cretaceous, seasons started to return and the Earth entered another ice age type event.
+The climate began to change when Laurentia entered the Mesozoic Era, which was dominated by a very large and lengthy monsoon season because of Pangea.
+At the end of the Cretaceous, the seasons started to return, and the Earth entered another ice age.